-Policy MIN 1: Safeguarded Areas for Minerals
+Policy MIN 1: Safeguarded Areas for Minerals and Aggregates Railheads

-The Council will protect the following sites as preferred minerals safeguarded areas for the extraction of sand and gravel reserves:
+A) The Council will protect The following areas as preferred minerals safeguarded areas will be protected for the extraction of sand and gravel reserves:

 - 1. Land west of Harmonsdworth Quarry

 - 2. Land north of Harmondsworth

 - 3. Land at Sipson Lane east of the M4 Spur